 The zoom link will be shared before the start of the group.

-Kezzia Quintyne-Hilaire is a Licensed Mental Health Counselor in Brooklyn, NYC.
-She works with both individuals and couples of all ages and specializes in women’s issues, trauma, depression, and anxiety.
-She also enjoys working with people of color and strives to make her practice accessible to all.
+Kezzia Quintyne-Hilaire is a Licensed Mental Health Counselor in New York.
+She is the owner of KQH Mental Health Counseling where they focus on helping women of color keep their crowns on straight.
+She works with adults and couples of all ages and specializes in women’s issues, trauma, depression, and anxiety.
+She also enjoys working with women of color and strives to provide culturally appropriate therapy.

-Kezzia utilizes a combination of evidence-based therapies, including Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), EMDR, mindfulness practices, Solution-Focused Therapy, and Supportive Therapy.
+Kezzia utilizes a combination of evidence-based therapies, including Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Eye Movement Desensitization and Reprocessing (EMDR), mindfulness practices, Emotional Freedom Technique (EFT), and Solution-Focused Therapy.
 She meets her clients where they are and helps them develop attainable goals.
 She helps her clients better understand how their thoughts influence emotions before introducing new coping strategies to manage their symptoms and change thought patterns.
-She will also give homework, if a client is open to it.
+She will also give homework if a client is open to it.

 When working with couples, Kezzia uses the Gottman Method to help couples improve communication and regain one another’s trust.
 She believes in couples learning how to be each other’s best friends to improve their relationship.

 Kezzia’s goal is to help her clients better understand themselves and feel more confident taking on life’s challenges.
-She is there to guide them every step of the way by offering a safe and supportive environment.
-Prior to moving into private practice, she worked in the social work field.
-Her office is located just steps from the Borough Hall subway station in Brooklyn Heights.
+She is there to guide them every step of the way by offering a safe and culturally appropriate environment.